MarcoPelazza/Synth101/README.md

  <h2>Wah wah</h2>
  <div>Frequency knob: sets the frequency of the wah effect </div>
  <div>Dry/wet knob: Sets how heavy the wah wah effect is whith respect to the input signal</div>

+ <p>In addiction is possible to set the master volume, the pan and the overall ON/OFF from the respective knobs and button</p>